How to make money from social media

-This is slightly similar to promoting a brand, except you specifically need your followers to click on a link and make a sale to earn commission.
+Affiliate marketing is a form of passive income that's similar to promoting a brand, except you need your followers to click on a link and make a purchase in order to earn you some commission.

-For example, if you're promoting a hotel, you need your followers to click the link and make a booking at the hotel – then you'll earn a share of the profit.
+For example, if you're promoting a hotel, you need your followers to click your link and make a booking at the hotel – then you'll earn a share of the profit.

 How does affiliate marketing work?

-Use networks like Clickbank and Affiliate Window to find affiliate programmes that work for you.
+Use networks like Rakuten Advertising and Awin to find affiliate programmes that work for you.
 They have hundreds of thousands of products to choose from, but you obviously need to find something that's relevant to your subject area.

 You can also try becoming an Amazon Associate, allowing you to earn commission through affiliate links for promoting Amazon products.

-Once you've got the links, now you just need to get people to click on them and buy the products.
-The key is to not spam your followers with links but embed the links within high quality content such as reviews.
+Once you've got the links, you just need to get people to click on them and buy the products.
+The key is to not spam your followers with links but embed the links within high-quality content such as reviews.